KSP-KOS/KOS/doc/source/language/delegates.rst

 -------------------------

 You might store a KOSDelegate in a global variable.
-Global varibles continue existing even after all the programs are done and you are back at the terminal interpreter.
+Global variables continue existing even after all the programs are done and you are back at the terminal interpreter.

 This makes it possible to have a (global) variable